50206richie/2023Fall_Projects/README.md

 ***
 ## Experiments
 ### Experiment 1
-Difference when game rule "Pair with one" is added
+Difference when the game rule "Pair with one" is added
 ### Experiment 2
-Difference when game rule "Two pairs with one" is added
+Difference when the game rule "Two pairs with one" is added
 ### Experiment 3
-Difference when game rule "Landlord plays an additional move before game" is added
+Difference when the game rule "Landlord plays an additional move before the game" is added

 See [Result_Analysis](https://github.com/50206richie/DouDiZhu-with-Monte-Carlo-Simulation/blob/main/Result_Analysis.ipynb) for more details
 ## Summary
-- The game design was more complicated than I thought, let along doing deep learning on it.
+- The game design was more complicated than I thought, let alone doing deep learning on it.
 - In validation, we observed that the randomness of hand points has convergence.
-- The experiment of adding new rules made little impact on the win rates, consider making up another rule that is really different from the original to observe difference between them.
+- The experiment of adding new rules made little impact on the win rates.
+  Consider making up another rule that is really different from the original to observe the difference between them.
 ## Future Works
-- Find out what functions occupy the most times and do enhancement, e.g. multiprocessing.
+- Find out what functions occupy the most time and do enhancement, e.g. multiprocessing.
 - Maybe consider adding functions that make players record previous moves by all players.
 ## References
 1. [Zha, Daochen et al. “DouZero: Mastering DouDizhu with Self-Play Deep Reinforcement Learning.”
 ICML (2021)